-January may be named after Janus, the god of two faces, looking forward and backward, but March seems the month more suited to this mantle: in March, we never quite know if we’ll be seeing the last month of winter or the first month of spring.
+January may be named after Janus, the god of two faces, looking forward and backward, but March seems the month more suited to this mantle.
+In March, which is right around the corner, we never quite know if we’ll be seeing the last month of winter or the first month of spring.

 But gardeners don’t have the luxury of waiting to see which face will greet us.
 It’s time to get busy!
 We asked Hudson Valley experts who have worked in the area for decades to share their best tips for how to get all up in your gardens in this unpredictable—but important —month of planning, prepping and, sometimes, pushing it (spring, that is).